team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Clear-Dev-Docs-Authentication-Tokens.md

 4. **Troubleshooting**: In case of authentication issues or other token-related problems, clearing the existing tokens can help resolve the issue by starting with a clean slate.

+5. **Enhanced Security**: Regularly clearing tokens can improve your account's security by minimizing the risk of unauthorized access through potentially compromised tokens.

 ## Prerequisites

 To use the `devdocs.resetTokens` command, you must have previously authenticated with the Dev-Docs Cloud service using the `devdocs.getGitHubUser` command or an equivalent authentication flow.